ergoplatform/ergodocs/docs/node/modes/pruned-full-node.md

 # Pruned Full-Node Mode

-[Ergo Protocol Reference Client 5.0.13](https://github.com/ergoplatform/ergo/releases/tag/v5.0.13) introduced bootstrapping using a combination of a *verified UTXO set snapshot* and [NiPoPoWS](nipopows.md).
-This enables full node security on a standard laptop within minutes, avoiding the need to check about 95% of the blockchain.
-Addressing the growing requirements for downloading, storing, and processing the entire blockchain.
+The [Ergo Protocol Reference Client 5.0.13](https://github.com/ergoplatform/ergo/releases/tag/v5.0.13) introduced a new feature: bootstrapping using a *verified UTXO set snapshot* and [NiPoPoWS](nipopows.md).
+This feature allows you to achieve full node security on a standard laptop within minutes, eliminating the need to check approximately 95% of the blockchain.
+This addresses the increasing demands for downloading, storing, and processing the entire blockchain.

-This mode is similar to Ethereum protocol clients' *fast-sync* in Geth or Grothendieck and *warp-mode* in Parity, but with more aggressive optimizations.
+This mode is akin to the *fast-sync* in Geth or Grothendieck and *warp-mode* in Parity, used by Ethereum protocol clients, but with more aggressive optimizations.

 ## Getting Started

-> Please note, that you cannot restore an old wallet with a pruned node, your best option is to create a new wallet and transfer funds across.
+> Important: You cannot restore an old wallet with a pruned node.
+The recommended approach is to create a new wallet and transfer funds to it.

 Add the following `utxo` and `nipopow` sections to your node configuration to enable UTXO Set Snapshots.